-Fleet Computation¶
+Fleet Computation

-endpoints in Contrails API were designed to evaluate a scientific model over a single flight.
+The /trajectory endpoints in Contrails API were designed to evaluate a scientific model over a single flight.
 Here, a flight is a sequence of discrete temporal spatial points defining the 1-dimensional path of a flight.

 A common use-case evaluates a scientific model over a collection flights (hereby dubbed a fleet).
 This can be achieved through this API by simply sequentially calling an endpoint for each flight in the fleet.
 In most cases, this sequential computation is not optimal.

 Many computations in the backend can be performed substantially faster if run in tandem rather than sequentially over distinct flights.
 To this end, Contrails API supports fleet computation.
 A sequence of flights can be concatenated into a single POST request body for ingestion by the API.
-An additional flight_id
+An additional flight_id field is required to decompose the fleet object into individual flights.
+In general, this mode of computation will be nearly as fast as if calling the API with a single flight trajectory.

 This notebook demonstrate best practices for fleet computation in Contrails API.